Parenting Game Changer: Training Vs Correction

 The Value of Training

-Dad and Mom made a major change in their parenting three months ago.
-They started emphasizing training over correction.
-They were drawn to the fact that God helps us change and He uses the scriptures in four ways.
+Dad and Mom made a major change in their parenting a few months ago.
+They started emphasizing training rather than correction.
+They were drawn to the fact that God helps us change using the scriptures in four ways.
 2 Timothy 3:16, “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness.”
 As Dad and Mom evaluated their own parenting they realized they were doing much more rebuke and correcting and not enough teaching and training.

 Four things happen when parents emphasize training over correction.
 What Dad and Mom did for Jack made a major difference.
 Here’s how it works.